nimrossum/research-project/docs/main.typ

 *TODO: Analyze before / after Thomas DUckDB.
 Observe whether Dawid's work is squished down due to the new baseline commit*

-// We observe that Contributor Dawid has a much higher aggregate ΔCD than the original Bachelor’s-project authors, even though his LoCC total is comparable.
+// We observe that Contributor Dawid has a much higher aggregate $#sym.Delta"CD"$ than the original Bachelor’s-project authors, even though his LoCC total is comparable.
 This discrepancy corresponds to his later entry into the project during his Master’s thesis, at which point the codebase was already more substantial.
-Similarly, Thomas’s ΔCD is skewed upward because he joined even later for his own Master’s work.
-These timeline effects show how a growing baseline repository size can amplify ΔCD values for later-joining contributors.
+Similarly, Thomas’s $#sym.Delta"CD"$ is skewed upward because he joined even later for his own Master’s work.
+These timeline effects show how a growing baseline repository size can amplify $#sym.Delta"CD"$ values for later-joining contributors.